Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

   - Temporary join fields created during the overlay/union process (like FID_1, Join_Count, etc.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+## Assignment-3: Creating New Attributes & Transferring Geographic Data across Layers
+Student Name: Krishna C. Mummadi
+Date: 10/05/2025
+### Objective
+In this assignment, using the layers from previous tasks, I will be aggregating collision category counts based on urban and non-urban areas.
+The goal is to also identify and count offland collisions.
+This process involves data cleaning, spatial joins, and analytical operations to transform the data into a clean usable form for spatial analysis.

+#### Original Data Used
+mass_trac_crashes_2010_aeac84
+Source: Massachusetts Registry of Motor Vehicles (RMV)
+Description: The Crash records for Massachusetts, the data is broken down into Crashes, Vehicles and Persons (Drivers, Passengers and Non- Motorists) datasets.

+new_england_urbanized_areas_township_idty
+Source: Massachusetts Traffic Records Analysis Center (MassTRAC)
+Description: This layer is one of the outputs of the assignment 2, It is an integrated layer containing the Massachusetts township and urbanized polygon data.

 ## Stage III - Spatially Aggregating Geographic Data

 ### Summary Statistics